SwedbankPay/developer.swedbankpay.com/payments/invoice/other-features.md

 ## Verify

+{% include alert.html type="neutral" icon="info" body="The `Verify` operation
-> The `Verify` operation lets you post verification payments, which are used to confirm validity of card information without reserving or charging any amount.
+lets you post verification payments, which are used to confirm validity of card information without reserving or charging any amount." %}

 ### Introduction to Verify